Sustainability is one of SKF’s strategic drivers, and in our company we define sustainability with SKF Care.

 To respect and protect the rights of our employees, whilst providing them with equal opportunities for personal and professional growth.

 Our Community Care programme represents the means for us to actively engage in our communities.
 We believe when a society grows, SKF grows with it.

 SKF’s strategy is developed and refined through an understanding of the external drivers and trends which have the potential to impact our markets, regions and industries.
 These are some of the high level external drivers of relevance to SKF.

 Including stakeholder views

-SKF works in different ways to interact with key stakeholder groups.
+SKF workes in different ways to interact with key stakeholder groups.
 This allows us to better understand different perspectives and concerns and can respond promptly to external trends.
 Read here on our stakeholder engagements and materiality process.

 Sustainability?
 Triple bottom line?
 CSR?
 What does this mean?
 For SKF it starts and ends with SKF Care – including the dimensions of Business, Environment, Employees and Communities.
 Long-term success is about balancing these aspects properly.
 For SKF, all aspects needs to be considered in the decision making process.